jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 - Highly performant

 :::notes
-- Petaflop—so far C, C++, Fortan, Julia.
 - Rapidly expanding presence in high performance, high precision, and time critical environments.
+  - Has performed a petaflop: "language list" now C, C++, Fortan, Julia.
 - Quite odd for a dynamic langauge to include a full type system.
+- Surprising number of non-CS disciplines in user community.
+  - Similar to Python in this respect.
 :::

 ## Julia Catch-22s